California Legislative LGBTQ Caucus

 The California Legislative LGBTQ Caucus (formerly the California Legislative LGBT Caucus) is an American political organization formed in June 2002 and composed of openly lesbian, gay, bisexual and transgender members of the California State Legislature.
-The caucus currently has 12 members, a record.
+The caucus currently has 14 members, a record high.

 This group is contrasted to other LGBT Equality Caucuses in that the California caucus consists entirely of LGBT legislators while other LGBT Equality Caucuses consist of all orientations.
 Both, however, promote the promulgation of LGBT-affirming laws within the legislature.

 Role

 The caucus was established to champion legislation that advances equality and the rights of LGBT Californians.
 Its members have introduced and passed numerous measures related to gay rights, including two same-sex marriage bills (both vetoed by the governor), bills prohibiting discrimination in state government, tackling orientation-based bullying in schools and adequately funding HIV/AIDS treatment.
 In December 2008, in the wake of the passage of Proposition 8, members of the LGBTQ Caucus pushed a resolution expressing the legislature's opinion that the proposition was unconstitutional.

 In addition, the caucus sponsors an annual LGBT Pride Exhibit every June and presents the LGBT Pride Recognition Awards to outstanding Californians.
 In 2006, several Republican legislators boycotted the awards ceremony, walking off the Assembly floor as the awards were presented.
 This boycott stalled the ceremony for several years until 2009 when it was resurrected.
 In each year since, many Republicans have boycotted the ceremony.